alloyX/alloyx.github.io/_posts/2018-10-24-millennials-dont-buy-gold.md

 Would you invest in gold if the process was easier?
 Would you hedge your other investments by owning some?
 </blockquote>

 Would you invest in gold if the process was easier?
 Would you hedge your other investments by owning some?
 I'd love to know because that is why I have started <a href="https://alloyx.co">AlloyX</a>.
-It is designed to help you invest in gold easily, so that you can hedge your investments during a market downturn.
+It is designed to help you invest in gold easily so that you can hedge your investments during a market downturn.

 Everyone should own a little bit of gold, millennials included.